aduffy70/LabNotes/_posts/2017/2017-06-28-Comparing-expression-of-GSTA3-UTR5-alternative-versions.md

 This was only a problem because of how I set up the experiment.
 I ran all samples and genes on one plate, and then ran technical replicates on a second plate.
 I should have run all the samples and replicates that I wanted for a gene on the SAME plate.
 I never make comparisons between genes, so having genes on different plates isn't an issue.
 If I decide I need to run more samples it will get even more complicated.
 So I'll have to include more GAPDH replicates for the samples I ran on these two plates so I'll have something to use to equalize the new plate to these two.
 Ugh.
 In the future, I will put all samples and replicates for a gene on ONE plate, even if it means using plates less efficiently.

+I setup PCR0292 - PCR??? for UTR3 so that all samples and replicates for a particular gene on one plate so this will not be a problem.
+No plate equalization is necessary for those runs and I should have lower error in the datapoints I am directly comparing.

 # Analysis

 How to handle missing data?